skycoin/docs/content/dev-docs/guides/p2p_network.md

 Skycoin Core uses a
 simple initial block download (IBD) method we'll call *blocks-first*.
-The goal is to download the blocks from the best block chain in sequence.
+The goal is to download the blocks from the best blockchain in sequence.

 ![Overview Of Blocks-First Method](/img/en-blocks-first-flowchart.svg)

-The first time a node is started, it only has a single block in its local best block chain---the hardcoded genesis block (block 0).
+The first time a node is started, it only has a single block in its local best blockchain---the hardcoded genesis block (block 0).
 When this node chooses a remote peer, called the sync node, both nodes should automatically exchange `GETB` messages.